Guidelines for group tours

 - The Ambassador sponsor should be apprised of all relevant details regarding the visiting group’s schedule and should be notified promptly if plans for a group tour change.
 Because most of the arrangements for a tour are based upon the anticipated number of participants, the visiting group should make every effort to know the number attending and to adhere to that number.

 - If visiting groups have staff (e.g., chaperones or counselors), then they should be asked to accompany their students on tours and to be responsible for the behavior of their students.
-We recommend at least one staff member for every 15 students.
+We require at least one staff member for every 15 students.

 - Ambassadors are responsible for providing campus tours, not for controlling the behavior of visiting students.
 If students become disruptive on a tour, the Ambassadors are authorized to ask them to leave the tour.